ndelacerda/ndelacerda.github.io/_pages/wip.md

 <i>Under review.<i>

 <u>Abstract</u>: Populists often employ vague and elusive policy prescriptions, but we do not know if this facility for obfuscation is inherent to populism or if it is a response to other characteristics of these parties or their competitive environments.
 This paper uses data from Europe alongside novel, validated Latin American data to test the argument that populists tailor their strategies to the dimensionality of their party system and populism’s host ideology.
 We find that populists blur their economic positions in multidimensional systems and when they adopt exclusionary thick ideologies.
 Populist parties in unidimensional party systems and those with inclusionary thick ideologies, however, present clear economic positions.
 These findings, and the extension of this research field beyond Europe for the first time, have implications for the study of populism as a global phenomenon.
 Populism and the actors who deploy it should be theorized complexly as strategic actors embedded in diverse social and political systems structuring the opportunities and constraints that these parties adapt to in the electoral arena.

+## Why do Voters Comply During Clientelist Exchanges?
+Affective Clientelism, the Commitment Problem, and Expressive Partisanship in Mexico

+**with Rodrigo Castro Cornejo**

+<i>Under review.<i>

+<u>Abstract</u>: Clientelist exchanges are typically analyzed from an instrumental perspective.
+In this paper we propose a new theory of affective commitments and argue that gift-giving can transcend utilitarian considerations, increase expressive attitudes towards political parties, shape partisan loyalties, and foster commitment to patron-client relationships.
+Identifying the effect of clientelism on citizens’ expressive considerations is particularly challenging because political parties often target loyal voters and voters tend to misreport these interactions.
+We overcome this challenge using a three-part strategy.
+First, we leverage a three-wave panel study that allows us to identify the effect of clientelism on affects, partisanship, and vote choice, controlling for political machines’ pre-existing patterns of resource allocation.
+Second, using a mediation analysis, we assess whether affects can increase commitment to patron-client relationships.
+Finally, we use a survey experiment to evaluate the plausibility of the proposed mechanisms.
+Without denying the crucial role that instrumental considerations have in clientelist exchanges, our findings suggest that affective channels play a role in solving commitment issues in patron-client relationships.

 ## Beyond Partisanship: Theory and Methods